rylabs-billy/steal-this-idp/README.md

 As it comes baked with the **_teams experience_** and other essentials for an IDP, it can be utilized as such.
 More specifically, it can functionally be used as one large **_golden path template_** for building an IDP; a solid starting point, baseline, or skeleton.

 - Cloud-native Development: \
-Any development team in need of a production-grade Kubernetes runtime that "just works" to run their cloud native workloads, should.
+Any development team in need of a production-grade Kubernetes runtime that "just works" to run their cloud native workloads.

 ## Getting Started